About the course

 Our partnership is more than just a place to work - it is a thriving community, proud of its past and confident in its future.

-Secondary subjects include English, mathematics, biology, chemistry, physics, computer science, geography, history, physical education, modern foreign languages, design and technology, drama, music and religious education.
+Secondary subjects include English, mathematics, biology, chemistry, physics, physics with mathematics, computer science, geography, history, art and design, design and technology, drama, physical education, modern foreign languages, music, religious education and social sciences.

 If you are passionate about teaching, ambitious, reflective and with excellent communication skills and a desire to positively influence and transform young people’s lives, we look forward to receiving your application for one of our programmes.